Mikulew/music-theory/README.md

 ## General info

-Music theory is the study of the practices and possibilities of music.
-The Oxford Companion to Music describes three interrelated uses of the term "music theory".
-The first is the "rudiments", that are needed to understand music notation (key signatures, time signatures, and rhythmic notation); the second is learning scholars' views on music from antiquity to the present; the third a sub-topic of musicology that "seeks to define processes and general principles in music".
-The musicological approach to theory differs from music analysis "in that it takes as its starting-point not the individual work or performance but the fundamental materials from which it is built.
+**Music theory** is the study of the practices and possibilities of music.
+The Oxford Companion to Music describes three interrelated uses of the term *"music theory"*.
+The first is the *"rudiments"*, that are needed to understand music notation (**key signatures**, **time signatures**, and **rhythmic notation**); the second is learning scholars' views on music from antiquity to the present; the third a sub-topic of musicology that *"seeks to define processes and general principles in music"*.
+The musicological approach to theory differs from music analysis *"in that it takes as its starting-point not the individual work or performance but the fundamental materials from which it is built."*

-Notes can be arranged in a variety of scales and modes.
-Western music theory generally divides the octave into a series of twelve tones, called a chromatic scale, within which the interval between adjacent tones is called a half step or semitone.
-Selecting tones from this set of 12 and arranging them in patterns of semitones and whole tones creates other scales.
+Notes can be arranged in a variety of scales and modes. **Western music theory** generally divides **the octave** into a series of *twelve tones*, called a **chromatic scale**, within which the interval between adjacent tones is called a *half step* or *semitone*.
+Selecting *tones* from this **set of 12** and arranging them in patterns of *semitones* and *whole tones* creates other **scales**.

 ## Application

 This application generates scales and its various variations.
-Work in progress.
-Contains functions to manipulate tonal elements of music (note, chords, scales).
-Work in progress.
+Contains functions to manipulate tonal elements of music (*note*, *chords*, *scales*). **Work in progress.**

 ## Technologies

-- HTML5
+- HTML
 - CSS
 - Vue.js 3.0
-- JavaScript (ES6)
+- JavaScript (ES6+)
 - npm

 ## Setup